jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=iiop-openjdk:read-attribute(name=add-component-via-interceptor)`

 ## syntax of the operation to get the `iiop-openjdk` `auth-method`
-the authentication method. valid values are none and `username_password`. get the `iiop-openjdk` `auth-method` attribute.
+the authentication method. valid values are 'none' and '`username_password`'. get the `iiop-openjdk` `auth-method` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=auth-method)`

 ## syntax of the operation to get the `iiop-openjdk` `authentication-context`
-the name of the authentication context used when the security initializer is set to elytron. get the `iiop-openjdk` `authentication-context` attribute.
+the name of the authentication context used when the security initializer is set to 'elytron'. get the `iiop-openjdk` `authentication-context` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=authentication-context)`

 ## syntax of the operation to get the `iiop-openjdk` `caller-propagation`
-indicates whether the caller identity should be propagated in the `sas` context or not. valid values are none and supported. get the `iiop-openjdk` `caller-propagation` attribute.
+indicates whether the caller identity should be propagated in the `sas` context or not. valid values are 'none' and 'supported'. get the `iiop-openjdk` `caller-propagation` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=caller-propagation)`